francoismichel/ssh3-spec/draft-michel-ssh3.md

 ## Authenticating the client

 Authorization of the CONNECT request is done using HTTP Authorization as defined in {{HTTP-SEMANTICS}}, with no restriction on the authentication scheme used.
-If no authentication scheme is provided or if the authentication scheme is not supported by the server, the server SHOULD respond with a 401 (Unauthorized) response message.
+If no Authorization header is present in the request or if the authentication scheme is not supported by the server, the server SHOULD respond with a 401 (Unauthorized) response message.
 Once the user authentication is successful, the SSH3 server can process the request and start the conversation.
 This section only provides example user authorization mechanisms.
 Other mechanisms may be proposed in the future in separate